mpham-12/mpham-12/README.md

 I am a Full-Stack Developer with a passion for combining creativity with functionality.
 My goal in every project is to create a meaningful and engaging user-experience for all!

+I am currently learning Data Structures & Algorithms.
+The goal is to improve the quality of my code by taking into consideration the space and time complexity to ensure my applications can run as efficiently as possible.

 Fun Fact: Aside from coding, my two favourite things are food and travel!
 You will see that most of my post-graduate projects will be centered around these two 😁

 ### Languages, Libraries, and Tools: